 The culturing temperature was not right.
 You can test the temperature of the environment you’re culturing in, whether it’s a yogurt maker or a countertop, by preparing some water the same way you would prepare the milk for the yogurt, and taking the temperature of the water at intervals throughout the culturing time.

 You used the wrong quantity of milk, or the wrong quantity of culture.
-The activation batch (mother culture) is only one cup.
+The activation batch (mother culture) is only 1 to 2 cups.
 It’s important to let the culture come back to operating strength in this small amount of milk before trying to culture a larger batch.
 Also, you must use at least 1/8 teaspoon of culture, as a smaller amount may not have enough strength to work.
 Do not use too much culture for the amount of milk.
 A culture that is crowded can’t work properly, and can weaken or die before it finishes setting up the yogurt.

 You just didn’t wait long enough.
 A new yogurt culture can take longer than you expect to set up properly.
 Be sure to allow enough time for the culture to fully awaken and start working.

 The milk was not culturable.
 Milk that is not “clean” enough can present competition for the yogurt culture.
 This would include raw milk that is more than a few days old, or that was not chilled immediately after milking.
 It can also include pasteurized milk that is not very fresh and has not been properly heated.
 On the other hand, milk that is “too clean,” such as ultra-pasteurized milk, or milk that has been heated by microwave, may be too sterile for the yogurt culture to use as nourishment.

 Why did my yogurt separate into curds and whey?